A History of the Community of Liberal, Oregon

 Satrum - Dyvbad Milling

-Built in the 1960s or 70s, the mill is owned, operated, and services Willamette Egg Farms.
+Built in the 1960s or 70s, the mill is owned, operated, and services Willamette Egg Farms, a wholly owned subsidiary of Post Holdings.

 The mill utilizes the Oregon Pacific Railroad to carry in raw materials and trucks the feed that is manufactures to its farms six days a week.